-KUCR believes the travel questioned under "PI and Co-PI travel expenses to and ' are allowable and were necessary and reasonable for the award.
+KUCR believes the travel questioned under "PI and Co-PI travel expenses to and are allowable and were necessary and reasonable for the award.
 The NSF PAPPG, Chapter XI, section 4, Dissemination and Sharing of Research Results, states that investigators are expected to share with other researchers the primary data gathered during the course of work under NSF grants and that grantees are expected to encourage and facilitate such sharing.
-The presentation of research findings at conferences, such as the one in is deemed beneficial to the project and is seen as part of the dissemination and sharing of research results with the PI/Co-PI's colleagues.
+The presentation of research findings at conferences, such as the one in a part of the dissemination and sharing of research results with the PI/Co-PI's colleagues.
 Documentation was provided during the audit to demonstrate that the purpose of the stop was for the PI to collaborate with a colleague at the University who works in the field of theory which was the primary research focus of the NSF award.
-They discussed mathematical questions of theory, and the educational outreach program that the engineering school at the University has
+They discussed mathematical questions of theory, and the educational outreach program that the engineering school at the University has developed.

-CENTER FOR RESEARCH, INC. developed.
 Such an outreach program is also part of the broader impact for the NSF award, and this demonstrates that the collaboration travel expense is reasonable because it supported the furtherance and aims of the NSF award.
-The stays in the state of the were taken as personal days between travel days and the hotels were only paid on travel days, which is a reasonable expense for the travel related to the NSF award.
+The stays in the hotels were only paid on travel days, which is a reasonable expense for the travel related to the NSF award.
 Cost allocation based on the effort distribution of the PI and Co-PI is deemed as a reasonable way to allocate costs for travel when multiple projects are benefited; per §200.405 Allocable costs, "[i]f a cost benefits two or more projects or activities in proportions that can be determined without undue effort or cost, the cost should be allocated to the projects based on the proportional benefit."
 KUCR contends that the effort allocation is a reasonable way to determine proportional benefit.
 As previously noted, NSF waived the requirement for prior approval for foreign travel and rebudgeting between cost categories, so there was no need to request permission to rebudget the travel.
 There is not a requirement for all travel to be listed in final technical reports or referenced explicitly in the report, unless the award is for a conference, which this is not.

-The University accepts the findings made with respect to specific cost items listed in "Unreasonable Travel" and have already removed the costs for the airfare to and the hotel cancellation fee.
+The University accepts the findings made with respect to specific cost items listed in "Unreasonable Travel" and have already removed the costs for the airfare to cancellation fee.
 KUCR will work with NSF to resolve the other costs questioned in this area, and as detailed below, is increasing controls and improving processes around travel.